eacabbi/eacabbi.github.io/index.md

 <br>
 Acabbi, Edoardo M., <a href="https://andrealati.github.io"> Alati, Andrea </a> and <a href="https://lucamazzone.github.io/"> Mazzone, Luca</a> (2024).
-**Human Capital Ladders, Cyclical Sorting, and Hysteresis.** <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4068858" class="{{ site.pdf_icon }}" title="{{ site.pdf_title }}" id="icon"></a>
+**The Collapse of Human Capital Ladders in Recessions.** <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4068858" class="{{ site.pdf_icon }}" title="{{ site.pdf_title }}" id="icon"></a>
 <br> <sub> Revise & Resubmit, _American Economic Review_ </sub>
 <br> <sub> Part of the VisitInps project. </sub>
+<br> <sub>Previously circulated as _"Human Capital Ladders, Cyclical Sorting, and Hysteresis."_</sub>

 <details>
 <summary><b> Abstract. </b></summary>

 Using administrative data, we document that workers acquire more human capital at more productive firms.
 Recessions distort workers-firm sorting, flatten the job ladder and impact human capital accumulation, as workers match on average to worse firms.
 To quantify the aggregate relevance of these effects, we build a directed search model with aggregate risk and worker-firm heterogeneity, in which human capital accumulation depends on firm quality.
-We estimate the model and show that recessions have persistent negative effects on the productivity of worker-firm matches, with distortions in sorting and human capital accumulation accounting for approximately 30% of cumulative output losses.
+We estimate the model and show that recessions have persistent negative effects on the productivity of worker-firm matches, with distortions in sorting and human capital accumulation accounting for approximately 35% of cumulative output losses.

 </details>